 The energy of people had a major effect on how I felt over the course of the month.
 I found the most joy when someone stopped to listen.
 To share this set of music, which feels so close to my heart and soul, and have it received was deeply uplifting.
-I am thankful for everyone shared their time, presence, and ears with me.
+I am thankful for everyone who shared their time, presence, and ears with me.

 I was constantly amused by the confusion that my performances caused, especially regarding money.
 People would approach me with the intention of giving money, see no place to put it, and then: either leave it on the ground, forcefully hand it to me (usually in the middle of a song), or just turn around and leave.
 I was also surprised by how many people left money without listening to more that a few seconds, a generosity of finances over a generosity of time.

 Any money that was given to me, I passed on to others on the street.
 This aligned with my feelings, as people chose to give me (a saxophone wielding, appropriately layered, healthy-looking person) money, while ignoring others who are without food, warmth, shelter… I didn’t make much, but I was happy to pass it on (just like the Fraggles, down in Fraggle Rock!).

 After the month, I had planned on recording this music in a church (for the acoustic properties), but as April progressed it became clear that the outdoor/city setting was an inseparable part of the project.
 The bridge at St Clair and Yonge (from April 27th) had such a staggering sound that it was easy to decide to record in that space.
-The recordings are now finished, so stay tuned for a CD release sometime this fall!
+The recordings are now finished, so stay tuned for a CD release sometime this fall [delayed to spring 2020]!
 I am beyond excited to share this music which feels so honest, connected, and meaningful (to me).
 Below is a small sample to whet your appetites.

 As I strive to live with compassion, I am grateful to all those around me who give and receive from the heart.
 Thank you.